 That was a pretty stressful day.
 As you can imagine, I’ve definitely got some takeaways from all this, both on a personal-growth level and on a technical level:

-— First of all, if you’ve read a config twice and you don’t see a problem, get a friend to look over it.
+— First of all, if you’ve read a config twice and you don’t see a problem, don’t waste your time: get a friend to look over it.
 It’s amazing how quickly our eyes and brain become blind to something that we’ve stared at for a while.
 And hey: if you don’t have a friend nearby, why not ask your enemy’s enemy?
+They’re your friend too, after all.

-— Second of all, when you’re reading a config/diagram/code to check it’s all okay, and you’re still not seeing anything, try reading it out loud, slowly.
-Say what you actually see, not what you think you see.
-This forces your brain to actually look at every single little detail, and in doing so it helps you to avoid skimming over bits that you subconsciously just assume will be correct – the bits that are inevitably the problem.
+— Second of all, when you’re reading a config, a diagram, or some code to check it’s all okay, and you’re still not seeing anything, try reading it out loud, slowly.
+Say out loud, with your mouth, what you actually see, not what you think you see.
+This forces your brain to genuinely look at every single little detail, and in doing so it helps you to avoid skimming over bits that you subconsciously just assume will be correct – the bits that are inevitably the problem.

 — Third, if the problem seems unusual, trust nothing.
 Don’t trust your own work, don’t trust your colleagues’ work, give no-one and nothing the benefit of the doubt – not even yourself.